Women travelling the world alone!?

 A solo journey is the perfect time to do some soul-searching.
 Especially if you are in a bad place in life.
-It’s an opportunity to disconnect from your environment and surround yourself with new stimuli.
-Visiting new places and meeting new people can help you gain a new perspective - both on your life and yourself.
+It’s a great opportunity to disconnect from your environment and surround yourself with new stimuli.
+Visiting new places and meeting new people can give you a new perspective.
 You can focus on your desires and rediscover your strength!

-Grab this opportunity to evolve as a human being and gain unforgettable positive experiences.
+Grab this opportunity to evolve as a human being while experiencing unforgettable moments.
 What could be better than this?

 Exploring the world alone means that you have nothing but your own knowledge and skills to rely on.
-Facing various challenges on your own will put your thinking skills to the test.
+Having to face various challenges on your own will put your thinking skills to the test.
 You will learn to trust your instincts and this will further strengthen your intuition.

 It is always a good idea to research a bit about the country you’re going to visit.
 Try to learn more about the local culture, customs and attitudes to women.

-Also read online about possible scams you should avoid.
+Read online about possible scams you should avoid.
 Make a list of important helpline numbers before your solo female travel.

 Book a few things in advance - like accommodation for the first few nights.
-Also look into possible transfer options from the airport to your hotel/hostel.
+Look into possible transfer options from the airport to your hotel/hostel.
 Look at maps and research local transport.
 Which is cheaper?
 Which is safer?

 It takes some time and effort, but being well-prepared will help you feel more confident once you arrive.

-This is probably the most difficult part of the preparation process.
+This is probably the most difficult part.
 People react differently to the idea of women travelling alone.
-Some will accept your decision and support you, others will need reassurance.
+Some will accept your decision and support you, but others will need reassurance.